This post contains affiliate links.

 Cage-free Eggs

 Cage-free eggs come from hens that are not confined to cages.
-Instead, they are typically housed in barns or other indoor facilities where they have more space to move around.
-It is important to note, however, that cage-free does not necessarily mean the hens have access to outdoor areas or a lot of space per bird.
-Don’t picture a coop with a dozen hens, but rather a large facility with thousands of birds.
+Instead, they live in barns or other indoor facilities where they have more space to move around.
+This doesn’t necessarily mean that they can go outside, but cage-free is certainly better for the birds than living in a cage little bigger than their bodies.
+They may still, however, be in barns with thousands of other birds.

 Free-Range Eggs